BaharaJr/api-docs/docs/users/user/user.md

 ![img alt](/images/SelfRegistrationForm.png)

  2. Provide either Email, Check number, Registration number or NIDA number as required.

  3. Provide an email address through which an activation link will be sent.

 _Note:This email must be the exact email registered with the record in the system.

 4. click the register button to complete self registration.
-An email with your user name and  activation link will be sent to the specified email.
+An email with user name and  activation link will be sent to the specified email.
 The activation link should be used within an hour to create a password.
-After one hour, the link expires. click the register button to register a new user.
+After one hour, the link expires.
-An email with your user name and activation link will be sent to the specified email, the activation link should be used within an hour to create a password.
-After one hour is gone, the link expires.

-After successful creation of password you can now login to the system.

-To login to the system provide your username and password.
+After successful creation of password a new user can login to the system by providing correct username and password.